 - What is your main aim in writing your own blog?

 I write to share my views, ideals, and stories.
 I write to improve my writing as constructive feedback is my best friend.
-I also write to find deepen my connection with my community.
+I also write to deepen my connection with my community.

 - What is your favourite food?